• Skip to main content

 Photo of four individual loaves of Artichoke Focaccia with Rosemary on wooden breadboard with knife and garnished with fresh rosemary and coarse salt.

-For more great recipes that feature artichokes, be sure to try my:
+For more great recipes that feature artichokes, don’t miss:

-Artichoke Foccacia with Rosemary - Overhead close-up shot of foccacia on wood breadboard
+Four Artichoke Foccacia with Rosemary on wood cutting board.

 Artichoke Focaccia with Rosemary